lizhang20/missing-semester-2020/README.md

 In Git, a history is a **directed acyclic graph(DAG)** of snapshots.

-It means that each snapshots refers to a set of parents.
+It means that each snapshot refers to a set of parents.

 #### Data Model as pseudocode